 Siem Reap Angkor Wat FAQs – Your Travel Questions Answered

-These Siem Reap Angkor Wat FAQs have come from readers of Grantourismo as well as our social media followers and participants who have signed up for our Cambodia Culinary Tours and Travel and Food Writing and Photography Retreats.
-If you don’t find an answer, please leave your questions in the comments below and we’ll respond.
+These Siem Reap Angkor Wat FAQs have come from readers of Grantourismo, our friends on social media and participants who have signed up for our Cambodia Culinary Tours and Travel and Food Writing and Photography Retreats.
+If you don’t find the answer you’re looking for, please leave your questions in the comments below and we’ll respond.

 This Siem Reap Angkor Wat FAQs post is intended to provide a space to post your questions about travelling to Siem Reap and visiting Angkor Wat.
-Rarely a day goes by without us receiving an email from a reader or social media friend and while we love hearing from you, these days I struggle to find time to even call my Mum, so we’d love it if you left a question at the end of the post and we’ll respond here so everyone gets to benefit.
+Rarely a day goes by without us receiving an email from a reader or social media friend and while we love hearing from you, we thought we’d create this resource so that everyone gets to benefit.

-If you have a question about Cambodia, please leave it in the comments below.
-We’ll cover more general Cambodia questions in another post.
+If you have a question, please leave it in the comments below.
+We’re also planning to cover more Cambodia-wide questions in another post.

 Siem Reap Angkor Wat FAQs – Your Travel Questions Answered